jessemorris/better_launch/README.md

 # Running stuff
 *better_launch* is committed to your comfort, which is why it comes with a replacement for `ros2 launch`.
-Not only is `ros2 launch` slow as hell, it also clutters the terminal with useless command line options, yet is unable to discover the arguments you have declared inside your launch file.
+Not only is autocomplete for `ros2 launch` slow as hell, it also clutters the terminal with useless command line options, yet is unable to discover the arguments you have declared inside your launch files.
 On top of that it of course uses the ros2 launch system, which means you would run two launch systems on top of each other when using *better_launch*.
 For these reasons, *better_launch* installs the `bl` script, which fixes all of the above and then some.
 Once you have sourced your workspace you can use it as follows:

 ```bash
 # Check the example launch file for details!